 It’s that time of year again – time for New Year’s resolutions!
 According to Forbes, some polls estimate that 40% of Americans make New Year’s resolutions, while just 8% succeed at keeping them.

 We pulled together a list of beneficial and realistic New Year’s resolutions seniors can make and keep!

 Documents like your will, power of attorney, health care proxy, and advanced directives are important documents to have in order, especially prior to an emergency situation, when they are needed most.
 If you already created these documents, it is good to review them to make sure that your wishes have not changed.
 If you haven’t created these documents, reach out to your attorney for directions on how to get this process started.

 2. Get a Check-Up

 Set-up a well-visit or physical with your doctor just to make sure your health is in order.
+While you’re there, have your doctor or pharmacist review all of your medications to prevent adverse reactions and see if the dosage should be changed or removed completely.
 Preventative medicine is often the best medicine!

 There you have it – our suggestions on attainable New Year’s resolutions that can have a lasting impact.
 From our Happier at Home family to yours, we wish you a very happy, healthy and prosperous New Year!